DennyZhang/maintain-slack-group/README.md

     Probably you will see some old friends there.
     --8<-------------------------- separator ------------------------>8--

-    Slack helps to keep me closer to my friends, compared to LinkedIn --8<-------------------------- separator ------------------------>8--
+    Slack helps to keep me closer to my friends, compared to LinkedIn.

+    Last time I "wasted" 5 minutes to find one old conversation in LinkedIn.
+    --8<-------------------------- separator ------------------------>8--

 ### Invite people to #blog-review<a id="sec-1-4-2" name="sec-1-4-2"></a>